-After viewing the dead man's body.
-Deloach's brother told friends that the victim had been sexually mutilated.
+After viewing the dead man's body, Deloach's brother told friends that the victim had been sexually mutilated.
 This belief was shared by other people in the community.

 People in Chickasaw Terrace said two white men always used to be in the neighborhood, buying "shinny" (homemade corn liquor).
-But, the people said, the white men haven't been around since the killing.
+But, the people said, the killing.

-A Negro school-teacher said she thinks the Ku Klux Klan had something to do with the slaying, because "Negroes just don't torture people like that and then take time to drag the person's body from one place to another -- they usually leave you where they kill you."
+A Negro school-teacher said she thinks the Ku Klux Klan had something to do with the slaying, because "Negroes just don't torture people like that and then take time to drag the person's body from one place to another--they usually leave you where they kill you."